James Keeley

 Associate

-James Keeley is a China analyst and project manager specialising in agricultural technology and innovation, China as an international development actor, Chinese policy, institutions and political economy, and agricultural development in Africa.
-He can work in Chinese and has over 20 years experience of working in China.
-He is a director with Mobility for Africa, a social enterprise piloting Chinese three-wheeled vehicles and renewable energy charging innovations in Zimbabwe, to facilitate enhanced mobility and development opportunities for rural women.
-He was previously Head of the Programme Management Office for AgriTT, a Department for International Development funded trilateral cooperation programme in the agricultural sector with Chinese and African government partners, combining pilot projects in Malawi and Uganda and management of a Research Challenge Fund.
-Prior to this James was based in Ethiopia where he was a long-term consultant on an Irish Aid agricultural innovation project in Tigray and Southern Region.
-He was previously Senior Researcher at the International Institute for Environment and Development where he was China lead and worked on sustainable agriculture issues for a range of clients.
-Prior to this he was a Research Officer at the Institute of Development Studies, University of Sussex, working on policy processes for genetically modified crops and soils management.
-James has also worked on health sector assignments, including on malaria control.
-He has expertise in project monitoring and evaluation.
+James Keeley is a researcher, consultant and project manager specialising in food and agricultural development (particularly in Africa), China as an international development actor and UK engagement with China on shared challenges and global public goods.
+He was previously Head of the Programme Management Office for AgriTT, an FCDO funded trilateral cooperation programme in the agricultural sector with Chinese and Malawian and government partners, with pilot projects in Malawi and Uganda and management of a Research Challenge Fund.
+Before this he was Senior Researcher at the International Institute for Environment and Development (IIED) where he was China lead and worked on agriculture, climate and sustainability themes for clients such as DEFRA, DFID and the Ford Foundation.
+He was a researcher at the Institute of Development Studies (IDS), University of Sussex, working on policy processes for genetically modified crops in China and Zimbabwe and soils management in Africa.
+James has expertise in project monitoring and evaluation.
+He has also worked on health related assignments.
+He writes and presents regularly for Oxford Analytica on China policy issues.
+He is co-author of ‘Understanding Environmental Policy Processes: cases from Africa’ (Earthscan).